Fraunhofer-FIT-COOP/LabChain/composer/README.md

 - Spawning networks of arbitrary sizes locally (at some point your machine overburdened)
 - Measures the connectivity.
 What node is connect to what other nodes?
 - Easy application of benchmarks.
+- Benchmarks can be queued.
+The benchmark logs are stored into file and can be evaluated.

 The general idea is to provide a benchmark application that can easily be executed to measure the performance continuously during development.